skip to Main Content

 How is Buyer’s Premium Calculated?

-Calculate the Buyer’s Premium, use this simple formula:
+To calculate the Buyer’s Premium, you can use this simple formula:

 Total Cost = Winning Bid + (Winning Bid x Buyer’s Premium Percentage)